espressif/esp-mdf/docs/en/get-started/index.rst

 Set up path to ESP-MDF
 =======================

-The toolchain progarms access ESP-MDF using ``MDF_PATH`` environment variable.
+The toolchain programs access ESP-MDF using ``MDF_PATH`` environment variable.
 This variable should be set up on your PC, otherwise projects will not build.
 The setup method is same as ``IDF_PATH``.
+These instructions show this method for ``IDF_PATH``: https://docs.espressif.com/projects/esp-idf/en/stable/get-started/add-idf_path-to-profile.html.

 .. _get-started-configure: